Dental insurance

 Most people buy these plans because they want the peace of mind of knowing they won't pay anything upfront at the dentist, because the cost is covered through regular payments.

 Unlike standalone dental policies which you buy from an insurer, you buy a capitation plan through your dentist.
-They will analyse your teeth and then decide how much you should be paying based on how much they think you would usually spend per year on your dental health.
+They will analyse your teeth and then decide how much you should be paying based on how much they think you would usually spend each year on your dental care.

 You agree to the monthly charge and then pay the insurance company, and it pays the dentist.